Jmg047/RandOdes/README.md

 # QuoteGenerator

-This project displays a quote with the author's name displayed sourced from Quotes-Api by Andre Neagoie & Jacinto Wong on GitHub.
+This project displays a quote with the author's name sourced from Quotes-Api by Jacinto Wong.

-The stack used is HTML, CSS, and JS.

 The background is from Hero Pattern's
 Website.